Carolyn Caprioni, RN, BSN

 412.215.5357

-Jessica Carlton-Humenik is the Vice President of Pennsylvania programs for Youth Advocate Programs, Inc. Jessica began work with YAP in 1997 in Allegheny county as a Therapeutic Staff Support while attending graduate school at the University of Pittsburgh.
-Following receipt of her graduate degree, she continued her work with YAP as a Behavioral Specialist Consultant, focusing her time with children on the autism spectrum, and those with developmental and/or intellectual disabilities.
-Jessica then continued her professional development toward leadership, accepting the position of Assistant Director in Allegheny county for several years, followed by the Director's position.
+Jessica Carlton-Humenik is Executive Vice President of Northeast and Behavioral Health programs.
+Jessica began work with YAP in 1997 in Allegheny County as a Therapeutic Staff Support while attending graduate school at the University of Pittsburgh.
+After earning a graduate degree, she continued her work with YAP as a Behavioral Specialist Consultant, focusing her time with children on the autism spectrum, and those with developmental and/or intellectual disabilities.
+Jessica continued her professional development toward leadership, accepting the position of Assistant Director in Allegheny County for several years, followed by the Director's position.
 In 2006, Jessica was promoted to the Director of Autism and Developmental Disabilities Program for Pennsylvania, supporting rapid development in behavioral health services across Pennsylvania.
 In 2012 Jessica was promoted to Vice President of Pennsylvania and Ohio programs.

-Jessica holds a Bachelor of Arts degree from Elizabethtown College and earned her MSW at the University of Pittsburgh.
+Jessica holds a Bachelor of Arts degree from Elizabethtown College and earned an MSW at the University of Pittsburgh.
 She has been a licensed social worker since 1997.

 Regional Director - PA